-Princes Street (East side) completed.
+Completed - Princes Street (East side).
 Footway improvements with associated adjustments to drainage, utility covers and bollards.

-Poultry (North side) completed.
+Completed - Poultry (North side).
 Footway improvements with new kerbs and paving.
 Adjustments to drainage and utility covers.
-A number of traffic islands have been removed with adjustments made to signal poles.
+A number of traffic islands were removed with adjustments made to signal poles.

-14 November 2022-17 March 2023.
-Mansion House St (North side), Lombard St, Cornhill and Threadneedle St (South side at Bank junction).
+Completed - Lombard St, Cornhill and Threadneedle St (South side at Bank junction).
 Footway widening and improvements with new paving and kerbs as well as wider pedestrian crossing points.
-Adjustments to drainage, utility covers and bollards.
+Adjustments to drainage, utility covers and bollards also took place.

 The project looked at key problems.
 Bank Junction was congested, polluted and unsafe.
 Incremental improvements over the last few years have seen junction become a more pleasant place for pedestrians and cyclists.
 The next stage is to implement the changes that will deliver the original objectives:

 - Reduce pedestrian crowding levels

 - Improve the perception of place, Bank is a place to spend time in rather then pass through